Dates: 8 May – 8 August 2026

 Location: Arch 10, Bankside Yards, 250 Blackfriars Road, London, SE1 9AX

-This international exhibition is presented by TheGallery at Arts University Bournemouth (AUB) in partnership with Andy Earl.
+An international touring exhibition from TheGallery at Arts University Bournemouth (AUB) of work by photographer Andy Earl.

-Curated by Violet M McClean, the exhibition marked the official launch of TheGallery’s 2025–2026 exhibition programme in November last year.
-The exhibition was developed and produced by AUB in close collaboration with Andy Earl, who is an Honorary Fellow of the University.
+Curated by Violet M. McClean, this exhibition is developed and produced by AUB in close collaboration with Andy Earl, Honorary Fellow of the University.

 Exhibition overview